 <meta name="apple-mobile-web-app-status-bar-style" content="black">

-There are three values, default, black and black-translucent.
-When default or black are selected the web app's content is displayed below the status bar.
-It the black-translucent is set the content consumes the entire screen, but the status bar overlays the top of the viewport as a semi-transparent overlay.
+If the black-translucent is set the content consumes the entire screen.
+The status bar overlays the top of the viewport as a semi-transparent overlay.

-Personally, this is not that much of a priority for me as our apps tend to render rather quickly and the splash screen never comes into play.
-But if your app takes a while to render, for example if you use React or Angular, then you will want to make sure you specify the splash screen image.
+Personally, this is not that much of a priority for me as our apps tend to render rather quickly.
+So the splash screen never comes into play.
+If your app takes a longer to render, for example if you use React or Angular, then make sure to specify the splash screen image.

-If this META tag is omitted, then the TITLE tag is used.
-But that value is not really what you want in most cases as the title changes from page to page and should be around 60 characters.
+If this META tag is omitted, the TITLE tag is used.
+The TITLE value is not what you want.
+The title changes from page to page and should be around 60 characters.

 The main division with Android browsers is between Chrome and all the rest.
 Chrome supports the 'beforeinstallprompt' event driven sequence, and the others, well they act more like iOS Safari.